 Langhe Roero Monferrato

-The guide wrote by people who live and work in this magnificent UNESCO World Heritage area
+A guide written by those who live and work in this magnificent UNESCO World Heritage area.

 UNESCO World Heritage Site: South of Turin - North of Genoa - West of Milan